-- Communication from the authorities: Letter of the Secretary General of the National Assembly (March 2018) - Communication from the complainant: September 2018 - Communication from the IPU to the Secretary General of the National Assembly (September 2018) - Communication from the IPU to the complainant: September 2018
+- Communication from the authorities: Letter from the Secretary General of the National Assembly (March 2018) - Communication from the complainant: September 2018 - Communication from the IPU to the Secretary General of the National Assembly (September 2018) - Communication from the IPU to the complainant: September 2018

-Assembly.
+The dissolution of the CNRP left the ruling Cambodian People's Party (CPP) - and Prime Minister Hun Sen - with no viable challengers for the July 2018 elections to the National Assembly.
 The authorities stated that the National Assembly remained a multi-party parliament composed of four political parties, in line with the Constitution of Cambodia.
 The CPP gained all 125 seats in the National Assembly elections, after having already gained all seats in the Senate elections in February 2018.